The academic standing of a student in the various courses is indicated as follows:

 The decisions of the Appeals Committee are guided by the standards set by the Board of Trustees of Limestone University and the Federal Government mandate which states that a student who is not meeting minimum academic standards is not eligible to receive Title IV aid.
 The Appeals Committee will make one of three decisions.
 The three decisions are:

 - Denial - The student's suspension is upheld.
 When this decision is rendered, the student may reapply to The Appeals Committee after sitting out for one semester.
 After one semester, should the Committee's decision be to readmit the student, the student may or may not receive Title IV aid.

 - Readmit with Title IV aid.
 To be readmitted with Title IV aid, the reason the student failed to meet minimum academic standards must involve an extenuating circumstance such as a death in the family, personal illness, an auto accident resulting in personal injury to the student, or severe financial problems within the family which have caused undue stress on the student.
 If the student is permitted to return to the College with or without Title IV aid, the student remains on probation and has only one semester to meet minimum academic standards.
 Reasonable progress for part-time students is successful completion with a grade of “C” or better on 67% of all courses attempted each semester towards degree completion, with the cumulative grade point average indicated above.

-If the student is permitted to return to the College with or without Title IV aid, the student remains on probation and has only one semester to meet minimum academic standards.
+If the student is permitted to return to the University with or without Title IV aid, the student remains on probation and has only one semester to meet minimum academic standards.